JordyAaldering/rapl-energy/README.md

 ### MSR group

-Ideally I would like to create a group for MSR, to resolve the permission issues.
-However, this sadly does not resolve the problem.
-Please let me know if you know of a way to allow this.
+Ideally I would like to create a group for MSR, to avoid needing to run with sudo every time.
+However, the approach below sadly does not resolve the problem.
+Please let me know if you know of a way to do this.

 ```bash
 sudo groupadd msr